Larry234/Conditional_Diffusion/README.md

-# Conditional Diffusion MNIST
+# Compositional Class label-to-image Diffusion Model (CCDM)

-[script.py](script.py) is a minimal, self-contained implementation of a conditional diffusion model.
-It learns to generate MNIST digits, conditioned on a class label.
-The neural network architecture is a small U-Net.
+CCDM is a diffusion model conditioned on compositional class labels.
+It learns to generate class features different compositional class labels.
+The neural network architecture is a U-Net, we implemented four different conditioning modules to compare which is the best for compositional class labels.
 This code is modified from [this excellent repo](https://github.com/cloneofsimo/minDiffusion) which does unconditional generation.
 The diffusion model is a [Denoising Diffusion Probabilistic Model (DDPM)](https://arxiv.org/abs/2006.11239).
 <p align = "center">
 <img width="400" src="gif_mnist_01.gif"/img>
 </p>